 And here’s where it gets a bit complicated.
 While you must be designated a representative payee to handle Social Security income for the beneficiary, that designation doesn’t allow you to do other things, such as sign legal documents.
 For that, you’ll need to be appointed a legal guardian or have powers of attorney.

-Becoming a representative payee will likely require a trip to a Social Security field office and you’ll need to fill out a form ( SSA-11), usually in person, and submit your own Social Security number while explaining why the beneficiary needs assistance and why you’re the best person for the job.
+Becoming a representative payee will likely require a trip to a Social Security field office and you’ll need to fill out a form (SSA-11), usually in person, and submit your own Social Security number while explaining why the beneficiary needs assistance and why you’re the best person for the job.4

 Things to Consider

-- With powers of attorney and health care directives, laws vary by state.
-A legal professional can help.
+- Laws vary by state with powers of attorney and health care directives — a legal professional can help.

 - If you’re handling a loved one’s Social Security benefits, you may need to become a representative payee through the agency.

-- A financial professional can help you start considering what steps you would need to take should you or a loved one become incapacitated.
+- A financial professional can help you consider what steps to take should you or a loved one become incapacitated.

 Neither Transamerica nor its agents or representatives may provide tax, investment, or legal advice.
 Anyone to whom this material is promoted, marketed, or recommended should consult with and rely on their own independent tax and legal advisors and financial professional regarding their particular situation and the concepts presented herein.